nj7782/amfoss-tasks/Task 4/README.md

+# Debugging Derbies

-I just copied the script and used the debug compiler and found that there are some cosole missing from the script I corrected them.
-I had problem with name and console I just googled someone has asked similar question in w3schools.
-After I corrected it started working.
+I used the debug compiler and found that there are some cosole missing from the script and some syntax errors too I corrected them.